 - Liaise with Active Kids Providers to arrange free in-school activity sessions

-The Active Kids Classroom posters were designed to be re-usable from year to year to save on printing, please hold onto these, they won’t be automatically printed again for you.
+The Active Kids Classroom posters are designed to be re-usable from year to year to save on printing, please hold onto these.

 Camilla Briggs